eprowe/Group-Policy-Templates/AcrobatDC/Readme.md

 * bDontShowMsgWhenViewingDoc
 * bShowMsgAtLaunch
 ## Install details ##
-* Disable_Repair
-* DisableMaintenance
+* Disable_Repair : Please note this is a preference and not a policy.
+* DisableMaintenance : Please note this is a preference and not a policy.
-* Path - Not modifiable as the key is application or machine generated.
+* Path : Not included.
+Flagged by Adobe as 'Not modifiable as the key is application or machine generated'.
 ## Miscellaneous Features ##
-* bCommercialPDF - Version 8.0-11.x
+* bCommercialPDF : Not included.
+Only applicable to versions 8.0-11.x
 * bCrashReporterEnabled
-* bMergeMenuBar
+* bEnableAutoDockUndockHUD
+* bMergeMenuBar : Please note this is a preference and not a policy.
 * bMixRecentFilesFeatureLockDown
-* bRegisterProduct - Version 6.0-9.x
+* bRegisterProduct : Not included.
+Only applicable to versions 6.0-9.x
 * bShouldUseScalableCursor
-* bShowAdsAllow - Version 6.0-9.0
+* bShowAdsAllow : Not included.
+Only applicable to versions 6.0-9.0
-* bShowEbookMenu - Version 9.0-11.x
+* bShowEbookMenu : Not included.
+Only applicable to versions 9.0-11.x
+* bToggleBillingIssue
 * bWinCacheSessionHandles
 * dSplitBySizeMaxSize
 ## Mobile Link ##
 ## Network and Protocol Access ##
 Due to the poorly documented nature of the following settings I'm not going to include them in these template files.
-The documentation is unclear on what these settings are, how they can be modified, or what each value should be configured as.
+The documentation is unclear on what these settings are, how they can be modified, or how each value should be configured.
 For example, tSchemePerms has what appears to be a list of URI Schemes followed by a number, but there is no indication what the number value represents.
 A search seems to indicate that a 3 restricts the user of the protocol, but nothing about what a 1 does.
 Additionally, Adobe indicates that these values may be regulary updated so it may be best to leave them for Adobe to manage.
 * cDefaultLaunchURLPerms
 * tFlashContentSchemeWhiteList
 * tSchemePerms